calthaus/PDfunction/README.md

 script Figure3.R fits linear regression to one representative experiment of DOGK18 treated with gentamicin, spectinomycin, azithromycin, benzylpenicillin, ceftriaxone, cefixime, chloramphenicole, tetracycline
 <br>
 <b>Figure 4</b><br>
 A: script Figure4A.R fits linear regression to DOGK18 treated with cefixime.
-Regressions are shown as dotted lines.
+Regressions are shown as dotted lines.<br>
 B: script Figure4B.R fits pharmacodynamic function to DOGK18 treated with cefixime.
-Dotted line shows fit without outliers removed.
+Dotted line shows fit without outliers removed.<br>
-C: script Figure4C.R takes model parameters of plots from figure 2 from file singleplot_statistics_panel.xls and plots them as solid lines in different colors for comparison.
+C: script Figure4C.R takes model parameters of plots from figure 2 from file singleplot_statistics_panel.xls and plots them as solid lines in different colors for comparison.<br>
-D: script Figure4D.R takes model parameters of plots from figure 3 from file summary_statistics_9AB (arithmetic mean of parameters from 2 replicates) and plots them as solid lines in different colors for comparison.
+D: script Figure4D.R takes model parameters of plots from figure 3 from file summary_statistics_9AB (arithmetic mean of parameters from 2 replicates) and plots them as solid lines in different colors for comparison.<br>
 ABCD: Latex script to make panel from A,B,C,D
 <br>
 <b>Table 1</b><br>